-When testing the O2 monitor to a known concentration of oxygen, the sensor inlet has a /4" compression tube fitting designed for connecting the sample tubing.
-You can connect /4" OD sample tubing from a cylinder filled with Zero Grade air directly to the tube inlet and expose the O2 cell directly.
-The regulator will permit gas to flow at the flow rate programmed into the Sample Draw Monitor.
+When testing the $O_2$ monitor to a known concentration of oxygen, the sensor inlet has a /4" compression tube fitting designed for connecting the sample tubing.
+You can connect /4" OD sample tubing from a cylinder filled with Zero Grade air directly to the tube inlet and expose the $O_2$ cell directly.
+The On Demand Regulator will permit gas to flow at the flow rate programmed into the Sample Draw Monitor.

 Expose the monitor for 1 minute and then adjust the reading to 20.9% when using Zero Grade air.
 Remove the tube from the On Demand Regulator and remove the Zero grade air from the monitor.
-The final reading should be within $\pm 0.3\%$ of the span gas concentration.
+The final reading should be within $\pm$ 0.3% of the span gas concentration.